-EVENTRN indicates the round in which the dental event was reported.
-Please note: Rounds 7 (partial) 8, and 9 are associated with MEPS data collected from Panel 24.
-Likewise, Rounds 3 (partial) 4, and 5 are associated with data collected from Panel 26.
-Rounds 1, 2, and 3 (partial) are associated with data collected from Panel 27.
+EVENTRN indicates the round in which the home health event was reported.
+Please note: Rounds 7 (partial), 8, and 9 are associated with MEPS data collected from Panel 24.
+Likewise, Rounds 3 (partial), 4, and 5 are associated with data collected from Panel 26; and Rounds 1, 2, and 3 (partial) are associated with data collected from Panel 27.